Case Study: Drone in a Box – Grain Storage Facilities

 Wheatbelt WA

-Sensorem’s SensHub Drone-in-a-Box (DiaB)
+Sensorem’s SensHub Drone-in-a-Box (DiaB) case study

 CBH operates Australia’s largest network of grain receival points, rail, and bulk export terminals.
-Within each receival site, CBH has a number of Open Bulk Heads (OBH), where grain is stored awaiting transport via rail to the CBH port facilities.
-Once full, these OBHs are covered by tarpaulins (tarps), that protect the grain.
-Each year, the tarps are damaged by birds that are drawn to the grain that lays beneath.
+Within each receival site, CBH has a number of open bulk heads (OBH), where grain is stored, awaiting transport to the CBH port facilities.

 Project Success